Remember when marketing content used to be just blog posts?

 Only three types earned more than 10% of the vote.

 And they are…

 Technically, this wasn’t the TOP choice in the survey.

 But that can take a lot of forms, and be applied in a lot of different ways – it isn’t really a type of content so much as a subject.

 (Another popular choice was “Product Reviews,” which could similarly take different forms – like a podcast, a blog post, or a strongly-worded letter hurled into the sea.)

 So we’re focusing strictly on the types of content marketers say are their top performers – and with that in mind, infographics were the most popular choice.

-Makes sense, given the popularity of presenting data and research – not to mention that 74% of marketers use visuals in their social media marketing, and infographics have historically earned as much as 3X the social engagement as other types of content.
+Makes sense, given the popularity of presenting data and research – not to mention that 74% of marketers use visuals in 70% of their social media marketing posts, and infographics have historically earned as much as 3X the social engagement as other types of content.